 Ashleigh arrived at Bangor University in 2012 to undertake a BSc in Psychology with Neuropsychology.
 After falling in love with the School of Psychology at Bangor and developing an interest in the area of cognitive control and executive functions, she applied for an MSc and PhD with Dr Paloma Marí-Beffa.
-Ashleigh is now in the second year of the PhD and working on a project aimed at assessing potential cognitive changes associated with martial arts practice.
+Ashleigh is now in the final writing up stage of the PhD and working on a project aimed at assessing potential cognitive changes associated with martial arts practice.
 Despite her topic, she does not take part in martial arts herself, preferring to investigate the effects of the sport from an outside perspective.

 Through her enthusiasm for investigating cognitive control, Ashleigh has developed a specific interest in whether we are able to train this aspect of our cognition.
 Even more specifically, she has often found herself pondering brain training games, and whether they are as effective as other methods, such as exercise and mindfulness, appear to be.